Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 ### Measurements
 The remaining columns are measurements taken by the smartphone for each Subject and Activity.
 They have been named based on what they measure or how they are measured.
-> e.g. **angle.tBodyAccJerkMean..gravityMean.** : is the data variable (or column), containing the angle between mean of linear acceleration of body and mean of gravity component of acceleration. see **_Abbreviations explained_** for more details.
+> e.g. **angle.tBodyAccJerkMean..gravityMean.** : is the data variable (or column), containing the angle between mean of linear acceleration of body and mean of gravity component of acceleration. see **_<a href="https://github.com/Tanmoy-Rath/gettingandcleaningdata/blob/master/CODE-BOOK.md#abbreviations-explained">Abbreviations explained</a>_** for more details.

 The column names are listed below along with their column numbers within [ ]